SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Concurrency.rst

 ..
 In the future, when we get distributed actors, this might be a good example to expand when explaining them.

+◊ TODO: Incorporate @MainActor into the outline:

+- the main actor is kinda-sorta like the main thread

+- use it when you have shared mutable state, but that state isn't neatly wrapped up in a single type

+- you can put it on a function, which makes calls to the function always run on the main actor

+- you can put it on a type,
+  which makes calls to all of the type's methods run on the main actor

+- some property wrappers like ``@EnvironmentObject`` from SwiftUI imply ``@MainActor`` on a type.
+  Check for a ``wrappedValue`` that's marked ``@MainActor``.
+  If you mark the property of a type with one of these implicit-main-actor properties, that has the same effect as marking the type with ``@MainActor``

 ◊ define an actor and a helper function